 There is no single data source about the recipients of evidence-based early childhood home visiting services.
-The NHVRC reached out to home visiting models considered evidence based in 2019 and to state, territory, and tribal Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV) awardees.
+The NHVRC reached out to home visiting models considered evidence based in 2020 and to state, territory, and tribal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program awardees.

-Fourteen evidence-based models operating across the United States in 2019 provided data on the number of families and/or children served.
-Ten models also provided data on the characteristics of those participants.
-According to the data the evidence-based models provided—
+Fifteen evidence-based models operating across the United States in 2020 provided data on the number of families and/or children served.

 Learn More About the National Landscape

-Although the number of families served by evidence-based models is substantial, it represents only 1.7 of the approximately 18 million pregnant women and parenting families who could benefit from home visiting.
+Although the number of families served by evidence-based models is substantial, it represents only 1.7 percent of the approximately 17.6 million pregnant caregivers and parenting families who could benefit from home visiting.
 The percentage of families served rises to 3.4 percent if one restricts the pool of potential beneficiaries to our estimate of high-priority families.
-(Source: The 3.4 percent estimate makes the simplifying assumption that the 298,979 families served are high-priority families.)Go to footnote #>1
+(Source: The 3.4 percent estimate makes the simplifying assumption that the 298,798 families served are high-priority families.)Go to footnote #>1

 What Do We Know About Other Home Visiting Models?